 What's the difference between Full and Professional Membership?

 What are the benefits of becoming a Full or Professional member?

 What can I do if I do not have a CDANZ Full or Professional member as a referee?

 The best way to get to know CDANZ members is to attend Branch meetings.
 These are open to guests and visitors, usually at a small charge.
 If you are a career practitioner who has belonged to an association overseas and you are new to New Zealand, we will also accept a reference from a Professional member of your previous association.
 We also accept references from CDAA members.

 How long does it take for my membership application to be accepted?

 What happens after I become a member?

 You will receive email confirmation of your membership.
 Full and Professional members will also receive their Membership Certificate.
 All new members should receive contact from your local Branch Chairperson welcoming you to the Association and inviting you to future Branch meetings.
 Once your membership has been approved you can start promoting your association with CDANZ in accordance with the CDANZ Brand Use Guidelines

 How do I reapply for membership if I have previously been a Full, Professional or Fellow member of CDANZ?

-A Full, Professional or Fellow member whose membership has lapsed for a period of 5 years or less, may resume their membership by paying the annual membership fee and showing that you have fulfilled and submitted a PD Annual Record.
-Please note that the entry level criteria changes on 1 April 2021 so any returning members will also need to meet the new criteria before resuming their membership.
+A Full, Professional or Fellow member whose membership has lapsed for a period of 5 years or less, may resume their membership by paying the annual membership fee and the rejoining fee and showing that you have fulfilled and submitted a PD Annual Record or a Competency Statement and Practice Study.

 What skills and training are required to become a Career Practitioner?